-We look forward to welcoming you to TechEx Europe 2021 at the RAI in Amsterdam.
+We look forward to welcoming you to TechEx North America 2022 at the Santa Clara Convention Center.

 To ensure peace of mind and to maximise safety we have created some straight-forward additional measures that we respectfully ask all attendees to comply with.

-We cannot wait to welcome you to TechEx Europe 2021!
-Each day you will need three things to get into the show:
+We cannot wait to welcome you to The Santa Clara Convention Center!
+Each day you will need five things to get into the show:

-- Proof of vaccination, a valid negative COVID test or valid proof of recovery.
+- Proof of vaccination and/or a valid negative COVID test*